hphelion/documentation/moonshot/install.overview.md

 together into a single cloud solution.
 Services are exposed or published as RESTful APIs.
 The list of services that can be deployed for HP Cloud OS for Moonshot are:

-* Keystone (Identity Management Service)&mdash; An OpenStack service to provide identity (domain, project and users) management, access token, and service catalog functionality.
+* <b>Keystone</b> &mdash; An OpenStack service to provide identity (domain, project and users) management, access token, and service catalog functionality.

-* Glance (Image Repository Service)&mdash; An OpenStack service to provide for discovering, registering, and retrieving virtual machine images.
+* <b>Glance</b> &mdash; An OpenStack service to provide for discovering, registering, and retrieving virtual machine images.

-* Nova (Compute Controller and Compute Node Service)&mdash; An OpenStack service to provide a compute fabric controller.
+* <b>Nova</b> &mdash; An OpenStack service to provide a compute fabric controller.

-* Cinder (Volume Connectivity Service)&mdash; An OpenStack service to provide volume management.
+* <b>Cinder</b> &mdash; An OpenStack service to provide volume management.

-* Neutron (Network Connectivity Service)&mdash; An OpenStack service to create and provision virtual networks.
+* <b>Neutron</b> &mdash; An OpenStack service to create and provision virtual networks.

-* Swift (OpenStack Object Store) &mdash; An OpenStack service to store and retrieve lots of data in virtual containers.
+* <b>Swift</b> &mdash; An OpenStack service to store and retrieve lots of data in virtual containers.

+* <b>Apollo</b> &mdash; An HP Cloud OS for Moonshot service that provides HP Moonshot Chassis and Server Management.
+In addition, it helps to discover HP Moonshot Servers and allocates them for the provisioning.

-* Graffiti (Resource Pool Registry and Capability Tagging Service) &mdash; An HP Cloud OS for Moonshot service to support diverse functions: discovering, registering, and retrieving resource pool definitions for compute, network, and volume resources; a dictionary of the cloud's capabilities; a searchable directory to find cloud resources based on their capabilities; and dynamic binding, describing the requirements instead of static binding.
+* <b>Graffiti</b> &mdash; An HP Cloud OS for Moonshot resource pool registry and capability tagging service.
+Designed to support diverse functions: discovering, registering, and retrieving resource pool definitions for compute, network, and volume resources; a dictionary of the cloud's capabilities; a searchable directory to find cloud resources based on their capabilities; and dynamic binding, describing the requirements instead of static binding.

-* Eve (Topology Provisioning Service)&mdash; An HP Cloud OS for Moonshot service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology design of the compute, network, and volume resources in a defined resource pool.
+* <b>Eve</b> &mdash; An HP Cloud OS for Moonshot service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology design of the compute, network, and volume resources in a defined resource pool.
 Also provides security and management.

-* Focus (Topology Document Repository Service)&mdash; An HP Cloud OS for Moonshot service to provide for discovering, registering, versioning, and retrieving of document types necessary to describe TOSCA-based infrastructure topologies.
+* <b>Focus</b> &mdash; An HP Cloud OS for Moonshot service to provide for discovering, registering, versioning, and retrieving of document types necessary to describe

-### Controller and Compute Nodes
+TOSCA-based infrastructure topologies.

+### Administration Node

+The HP Cloud OS for Moonshot Administration Node (Admin Node) hosts the Operational Dashboard that deploys private and hybrid-only cloud infrastructure environments by network booting the managed Baremetal servers, which are the Controller and Baremetal host.

+### Controllers

 While each service can be individually deployed, HP Cloud OS for Moonshot groups these services into distinct groups for ease of architectural description.

 **Cloud Controller:** This contains those services that are considered single services for a cloud environment, such as Keystone, Glance, Graffiti, Eve, and Focus, and define the boundaries of the cloud environment from an identity standpoint.

-**Storage Controller:** This contains Cinder services that provide block storage and volume connectivity to launched instances.
-It is a single service in a cloud and can co-exist with Cloud Controller services.

 **Network Controller:** This contains Neutron's server, l3 agent and DHCP services.
 It is a single service in a cloud and can co-exist with cloud controller services.

 **Compute Region Controller:** A Resource Region is known as a Compute Region.
 This is a pool of compute resources that can be consumed through a service API by consumers of the cloud, such as Nova.
-This is responsible for scheduling a launch of instances across compute nodes.
+This is responsible for the launch of instances across baremetal hosts.
 The scheduling is based on varied flavors of instances and available resources on the compute nodes.
-In a single compute region deployment model, this can coexist with cloud controller services.

-An HP cloud can consist of more than one region.
+In a single compute region deployment model, this can coexist with cloud controller services.  <b>Notes</b>: An HP cloud can consist of more than one region.
 For example, you can separate the regions based on the workload such as between a development/test team and a production deployment.
 A development/test team region's compute requirements can use commodity and less expensive hardware.
 Whereas a production deployment region's compute requirements need a set of compute resources that are backed up with heavy compute and fault-tolerant resources.

-> **Note:** HP recommends that you define and use multiple compute regions.
+HP recommends that you define and use multiple compute regions.
 In this scenario, the Compute Region Controller is its own node.

-**Compute Node:** A compute node hosts the Cloud virtual machine instances using any supported hypervisor with OpenStack.
-In the current release, Cloud OS supports KVM as the hypervisor.
-This node hosts OpenStack services called Nova-compute and Neutron l2 agent.
-Multiple Compute Region Nodes can be created to expand cloud capacity.
+### Baremetal Host

+The Baremetal Host hosts the cloud instances using a baremetal driver for the OpenStack Nova compute service.
+Within the OpenStack framework, the baremetal driver has the same role as the drivers for other hypervisors (libvirt, xen, etc.), and yet it is presently unique in that the hardware is not virtualized - there is no hypervisor between the tenants and the physical hardware that includes Moonshot cartridges.

+## Overall Installation and Configuration Checklist

+Assuming a typical configuration, the overall setup process involves the following steps.
+The total time to complete the setup once HW is installed, configured and the hypervisor is ready is 4 to 6 hours.
+Approximate execution times, once the installation from the HP Cloud OS for Moonshot ISO has begun, are listed here for reference.
+Your time may vary.

+* Collect the required information for the network configuration

+* Setup the Moonshot chassis, cartridges and configure the internal switches

+* Configure the server hardware and the physical networking as required

+* Setup a server with either VMware ESXi or Linux KVM as a hypervisor

+* Configure the networking within the hypervisor to support the required networking configuration

+* Create three virtual machines to host the Admin, Controller and Compute VMs

+* Create a VM to use as an access node for installation of the HP Cloud OS for Moonshot software ISO

+* Install and configure the Admin node (60 minutes)

+* Add (discover and allocate) the Controller and Compute VMs (30 minutes)

+* Create a cloud and compute region (60 minutes)

+* Add and discover the Moonshot chassis (15 min)

+* Download and import the desired workload(s) (30 to 60 minutes - depending on download time)

+* Provision a workload (30 minutes)

 ## Next Step